-This SAP consists of 37 worksheets specific to the scope of work for the investigation of PFCs at OLF Coupeville.
+This SAP consists of 37 worksheets specific to the scope of this investigation.
 All tables are embedded within the worksheets.
 All figures are included at the end of the document.
 Field standard operation procedures are included in Appendix A. Laboratory Department of Defense Environmental Laboratory Accreditation Program Accreditation letters are included in Appendix B. Laboratory standard operation procedures are included in Appendix C.